 |fresh ground black pepper (to taste)|

 Preheat oven to 325°F.

 Place the water in a small sauce pan over high heat.
 When the water boils, add the brown rice and reduce to a simmer.
-Cook until the rice is almost done.
+Cook until the rice is almost done, about 30-35 minutes.

 While the rice is cooking, place the olive oil in a large skillet over medium-high heat.
 Add the onions and cook for about 3 - 4 minutes.
 Add the ground beef and cook until browned.

 Add the tomatoes, oregano, basil, paprika, salt and pepper and stir well.
 Add the water.
 Simmer for about 10 minutes, stirring occasionally.

 While the rice and filling are cooking, remove the stem and core the peppers.
 Remove the seeds.

 When the rice is done fold it into the ground beef.